mjackson/http-client/README.md

 var createFetch = require('http-client').createFetch
 ```

+In node, http-client automatically uses the [node-fetch](https://github.com/bitinn/node-fetch) library under the hood so no extra configuration is necessary.
+You'll need to be running node >= 4.
+Be sure to read about the [known differences](https://github.com/bitinn/node-fetch/blob/master/LIMITS.md) between node-fetch and [the fetch spec](https://fetch.spec.whatwg.org/).

 You'll need to shim `window.fetch` in [browsers that do not support it](http://caniuse.com/#feat=fetch) (Safari and IE). [github/fetch](https://github.com/github/fetch) is a great polyfill.

 If you're bundling http-client with [webpack](https://webpack.github.io/), you'll want to include the following in your webpack config: